OpenKneeboard/OpenKneeboard/docs/troubleshooting/crashes-and-freezes.md

 **Crash**: OpenKneeboard's window closes by itself, *sometimes* with an error message **Freeze**: OpenKneeboard still has a window, but it ignores keyboard, mouse, and other input.
 Windows *might* say "The application has stopped responding."

+These steps **only** apply for OpenKneeboard crashes; if the game crashes but OpenKneeboard doesn't, a dump or crash file from the game is useful instead.
+Either way, please include OpenKneeboard logs when reporting all issues.

 ## Reporting crashes or freezes

 Please do not report crashes or freezes if: